Recovery Playbook: Asset Based Investment

 Definition of an asset — “a useful or valuable thing, person, or quality”

-It’s important to recognize that the definition of asset isn’t just a place or something that has financial benefits.
+It’s important to recognize that the definition of an asset isn’t just a place or something that has financial benefits.
 It’s something useful or valuable AND it’s not just a thing but could include people, or quality, or aspect of a thing or person.

-So to help you understand assets, let’s break it down by what can be considered an asset:
+So, to help you understand assets, let’s break it down by what can be considered an asset:

 Individuals: Your people.
 The residents of your community bring skills and talents.
 Everyone has assets and gifts.
 Individual gifts and assets need to be recognized and identified.
-In community development you cannot do anything with people’s needs, only their assets.
+In community development, you cannot do anything with people’s needs, only their assets.
 Deficits or needs are only useful to institutions.

 Associations: Small informal groups of people, such as clubs, working with a common interest as volunteers are called associations in ABCD and are critical to community mobilization.
 They don’t control anything; they are just coming together around a common interest by their individual choice.